 Step 1: Request Subscription Messaging in Page Settings

-- In your Facebook account click on the small triangle on the top bar and select the page that you want to authorize.
+- In your Facebook account click on the flag icon on the top bar and select the page that you want to authorize.
 You should be in your Page’s home view now.

-- Go to Messenger Platform on the left sidebar.
+- Go to Advanced Messaging also on the left sidebar.

-- And from Advanced Messaging Features/Subscription Messaging, click on Request link.
+- And in Advanced Messaging Features/Request Features/One-Time Notification, click on Request link.

 Step 2: Complete the Application